Fox's Book of Martyrs

 To

-of the humbler classes of the English people from their exceeding ignorance and
+humbler classes of the English people from their exceeding ignorance and evil

-evil habits, and made them earnest, faithful Christians.
-His untiring effort
+habits, and made them earnest, faithful Christians.
+His untiring effort made

-made itself felt not in England alone, but in America and in continental
+itself felt not in England alone, but in America and in continental Europe.
+Not

-Europe.
-Not only the germs of almost all the existing zeal in England on behalf
+only the germs of almost all the existing zeal in

-of Christian truth and life are due to Methodism, but the activity stirred up
+England on behalf of Christian truth and life are due to Methodism, but the

 He